simonpenel/rectree2svg/README.md

 See http://phylariane.univ-lyon1.fr/recphyloxml/

-# Tree drawing algorithms and sructures
+# Tree drawing algorithms and structures

 "Arena" Tree structure  is inspired by the code proposed [here](https://dev.to/deciduously/no-more-tears-no-more-knots-arena-allocated-trees-in-rust-44k6)